 - Applicants should engage with an OCE Business Development Manager to prepare the EOI.

 - EOIs must be submitted before 12pm noon on Thursday, April 13, 2017.

-- EOIs will be reviewed by OCE, the Ministry of Advanced Education and Skills Development (MAESD) and Colleges Ontario as required.
+- EOIs will be reviewed by OCE, the Ministry of Training, Colleges and Universities and Colleges Ontario as required.
 Selected EOIs which are eligible, and aligned with the Program Objectives and college Strategic Mandates, will be invited to proceed to the Full Application stage.

 - Full Applications will be accepted by invitation only and through OCE’s online system, AccessOCE.

 - Submission of a Full Application requires the following: